-It just so happened that my daughter Emma was running a preschool camp for a few of the kids she babysits.
+It just so happened that when we got the book (last year), my daughter Emma was running a preschool camp for a few of the kids she babysits.
 I knew my kids would enjoy the book, but I thought Emma might find some fun camp activities in there, too.

 The book is full of all sorts of fun creative ideas for kids!
 If you are a parent looking to build an art-filled home, this book is a fantastic place to start!
 It covers recommended materials, strategies for setting up an art space in your home, and dozens of engaging activities designed to appeal to kids with a broad range of personalities.